-After gaining a Physics and Astronomy degree from the university of Sheffield I entered the world of education and remained in Sheffield to complete my PGCE specialising in Physics.
+After gaining a Physics and Astronomy degree from the university of Sheffield I entered the world of education and completed my PGCE specialising in Physics.
 After spending five years working in secondary schools around the uk I worked from 2012-2019 at the Sheffield college teaching Maths and Phyiscs to A level and B-tech level 3 standard.
 I do still tutor on a personal basis.
-If you require tutoring in Physics, Maths or any of the electrical exams I have taken please contact: www.stemsheffield.co.uk

 When renovating my house in 2018, a builder chopped through some of the wiring.
 Rather than consulting an electrician he chose to fix it himself resulting in the whole lighting circuit melting.